blanktphan/learning-journey/technical-skills/01-programming/01-introduction-to-programming/1_1-what-are-programs-and-languages.md

 #### High-Level Languages

-- **Characteristics**: Designed to be easy for humans to read and write, with syntax similar to natural language.
-They hide hardware details (like memory address management) from the programmer, enabling rapid development of complex software.
+- **Characteristics**: Designed to be easily read and written by humans, with syntax often resembling English.
+They abstract away hardware details, such as memory management, allowing developers to build complex software more quickly.
-- **Pros and Cons**: Increases programmer productivity and code portability (easier to run on different machines).
+- **Pros and Cons**: Increases productivity and portability (code can run on different machines with little modification).
 However, this usually comes at the cost of some performance and direct hardware control.
 - **Examples**: Python, JavaScript, Java, C#

 #### Low-Level Languages